akgit18/Sudoku/README.md

 # Sudoku
-Sudoku solver implemented in Javascript
+Sudoku solver implemented in Typescript and compiled with the closure compiler.

-UI designed in HTML & CSS

-Has no external dependencies
+Hosted with Github Pages at https://akgit18.github.io/Sudoku/

 ## Additional Sudoku rules: